B-UMMI/LMAS/docs/user/metrics.rst

 Reference Table Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+Contig sizes
+"""""""""""""
+* **Contigs:** The total number of contigs in the assembly that align to the reference replicon;
+* **Basepairs:** The total number of bases in the assembly that align to the reference replicon;
+* **Number of ‘N’s:** Number of uncalled bases (N's) in the contigs that align to the reference replicon.

+COMPASS
+""""""""
+Implemented as defined by `Bradnam et al, 2013 <https://doi.org/10.1186/2047-217X-2-10>`_, the COMPASS is a set of metrics defining how much of the reference is covered by alignments of contigs.

+* **Breadth of Coverage:** Ratio of covered sequence on the reference by aligned contigs;
+* **Multiplicity:** Ratio of the length of alignable assembled sequence to covered sequence on the reference;
+* **Validity:** Ratio of the length of the alignable assembled sequence to total basepairs in the aligned contigs;
+* **Parsimony:** Cost of the assembly (multiplicity over validity);

 Contiguity
 """"""""""
-* Longest single alignment between the assembly and the reference, relative to the reference length;
+* **Contiguity:** longest single alignment between the assembly and the reference, relative to the reference length;
-* Implemented as defined by `Wick & Holt, 2021 <https://doi.org/10.12688/f1000research.21782.4>`_.

-Multiplicity
+* **NAx (where 0 < x ⩽ 100):** Length for which the collection of aligned assembled sequences of that length or longer in an assembly covers at least a given percentage of the total length of the reference replicon;
+* **NGx (where 0 < x ⩽ 100):** Length for which the collection of aligned contigs of that length or longer covers at least a given percentage of the sequence of the reference.
+* **Lx (where 0 < x ⩽ 100):** Minimal number of contigs that cover x % of the sequence of the reference;

+Identity
 """"""""""""
-* Ratio of the length of alignable assembled sequence to covered sequence on the reference;
-* Implemented as defined by `Bradnam et al, 2013 <https://doi.org/10.1186/2047-217X-2-10>`_.

-Validity
-"""""""""
-* Ratio of the length of alignable assembled sequence to total basepairs in the aligned contings;
-* Implemented as defined by `Bradnam et al, 2013 <https://doi.org/10.1186/2047-217X-2-10>`_.

-Parsimony
-"""""""""
-* Cost of the assembly (multiplicity over validity);
-* How many bases of assembled sequence need to be inspected, in order to find one base of real, validatable sequence;
-* Implemented as defined by `Bradnam et al, 2013 <https://doi.org/10.1186/2047-217X-2-10>`_.

-Identity
-"""""""""
-* Ratio of identical basepairs in all aligned contigs to the reference.
+* **Identity:** Ratio of identical basepairs in all aligned contigs to the reference;

-Lowest Identity
-"""""""""""""""
-* Identity of the lowest scoring contig to the reference.
+* **Lowest identity:** Identity of the lowest scoring contig to the reference.

-Breadth of Coverage
-"""""""""""""""""""
-* Ratio of covered sequence on the reference by aligned contigs;
-* Implemented as defined by `Bradnam et al, 2013 <https://doi.org/10.1186/2047-217X-2-10>`_.

-Aligned Contigs
-"""""""""""""""
-* Number of aligned contigs to the reference.

-Missassembled Contigs
-"""""""""""""""""""""
+Misassembly
+""""""""""""

-* Number of aligned contigs with misassemblies.
+* **Misassemblies:** Number of aligned contigs that contain a misassembly event;

-Lx
-"""
-* Minimal number of contigs that cover *x* % of the sequence of the reference;
-* Implemented as defined by `Gurevich et al, 2013 <https://dx.doi.org/10.1093%2Fbioinformatics%2Fbtt086>`_;
-* **Default target:** 90 %

-NAx
-"""
-* Length for which the collection of all aligned contigs of that length or longer covers at least *x* % of the total length of the aligned assembled contigs;
-* Implemented as defined by `Gurevich et al, 2013 <https://dx.doi.org/10.1093%2Fbioinformatics%2Fbtt086>`_;
-* **Default target:** 50 %

-NGx
-"""
-* Length for which the collection of all aligned contigs of that length or longer covers at least *x* % of the sequence of the reference.
-* Implemented as defined by `Gurevich et al, 2013 <https://dx.doi.org/10.1093%2Fbioinformatics%2Fbtt086>`_;
-* **Default target:** 50 %

-Aligned Basepairs
-"""""""""""""""""
-* Total basepairs aligned to to the reference.

-Number of 'N'
-"""""""""""""
-* Total of 'N' basepairs in the contigs aligned to to the reference.

 Reference Plot Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^

-Genome Fragmentation
-""""""""""""""""""""

-**Scatter plot** representing the *number of contigs* (x-axis) per *breath of coverage* (y-axis) of the reference per assembler.
-Data for assemblers who fail to produce sequences that align to the reference aren't present.
+Data for assemblers who fail to produce sequences that align to the reference aren't present in the plots.

-Lx Metric
+COMPASS
+""""""""

+* **Genome Fragmentation:** Scatter plot representing the number of contigs per breadth of coverage of the reference, per assembler.

+Contiguity
+"""""""""""

+* **NAx (where 0 < x ⩽ 100):** Line plot of the length for which the collection of all aligned contigs of that length or longer covers at least *x* % of the total length of the aligned assembled contigs, from 0 to 100%;
+* **NGx (where 0 < x ⩽ 100):** Line plot for the length for which the collection of all aligned contigs of that length or longer covers at least *x* % of the sequence of the reference, from 0 to 100%;
+* **Lx (where 0 < x ⩽ 100):** Line plot for minimal number of contigs (L Metric) that cover the sequence of the reference, from 0 to 100%;

+Identity
 """"""""""
-**Line plot** for minimal number of contigs (L Metric) that cover the sequence of the reference, from 0 to 100%.

-NAx Metric
-"""""""""""
-**Line plot** the length for which the collection of all aligned contigs of that length or longer covers at least *x* % of the total length of the aligned assembled contigs (NA Metric), from 0 to 100%.

-NGx Metric
-"""""""""""
-**Line plot** for the length for which the collection of all aligned contigs of that length or longer covers at least *x* % of the sequence of the reference (NG metric), from 0 to 100%.

-PLS Metric
-"""""""""""
-**Scatter plot** for the Phred-like score (PLS) per contig, per assembler.
+* **Pls Metric:** Scatter plot for the Phred-like score per contig, per assembler;
-Data for assemblers who fail to produce sequences that align to the reference aren't present.
+* **Gaps:** Location of gaps in comparison to the reference sequence, per assembler, with the cumulative number of gaps per position in the reference.
+Gaps with 1 basepair or more in length are considered;
+* **SNPs:** Location of substitutions in comparison to the reference sequence, per assembler, with the indication of the substitution type and coordinate in the reference.
+Additionally, the cumulative number of SNPs per position in the reference is presented;

+The Pls or Phred-like score is a scoring function based on the identity of each aligned contig to the reference replicon.
-The Phred-like score for each contig is obtained as following:
+For each contig, it is obtained as following:

 .. image:: ../resources/phred.png
     :alt: PLS
     :align: center
     :scale: 100 %

-Gaps
-""""
-Location of **gaps** in comparison to the reference sequence, per assembler.
-Length of gap, in basepairs, and coordinates in the reference is available as hover text.
-The **histogram** of the cumulative number of gaps per position in the reference is available above the gap location plot.
-Data for assemblers who fail to produce sequences that align to the reference aren't present.

-SNPs
-""""
-Location of **substitutions** in comparison to the reference sequence, per assembler.
-Substitution type and coordinate in the reference is available as hover text.
-The **histogram** of the cumulative number of substitutions per position in the reference is avaiable above the SNP location plot.
-Data for assemblers who fail to produce sequences that align to the reference aren't present.